 Cached Reports in SSRS example

-Once you select the Manage option, Report manager will navigate you to a new page with following tabs.
+Once you select the Manage option, the Report manager will navigate you to a new page with the following tabs.
 You can use this page to manage this report (advanced operations, I must say).
 Under the properties tab, it will show the Report Created, modified dates, and the Report size.

 You can create a Cached Reports in SSRS in multiple ways:

 - Cache Refresh Options